-B.A. in Chemistry: CHEM-C 117 and C 341, MATH-M 119 or M 211; one year of foreign language; topics requirement COLL-E 103, or E 104, are recommended (not E 105); English composition; distribution courses.

-B.A. in Biochemistry: CHEM-C 117 and C 341, MATH-M 119 or M 211; BIOL-L 112; one year of foreign language, topics requirement COLL-E 103 or E 104 are recommended (not E 105); English composition; distribution courses.

-B.S. in Chemistry: CHEM-C 117 and C 341, MATH-M 211 and M 212; one year of foreign language; topics requirement COLL-E 103 or E 104 are recommended (not E 105); English composition; distribution courses.

-B.S. in Biochemistry: CHEM-C 117 and C 341, MATH-M 119 or M 211; BIOL-L 112; one year of foreign language, topics requirement COLL-E 103 or E 104 are recommended (not E 105); English composition; distribution courses.

-Classical Studies (CLAS)

-Classical studies includes the study of Latin and Greek as well as the study of Greek and Roman culture.
+B.A. in Chemistry: CHEM-C 117 and C 341, MATH-M 119 or M 211; one year of foreign language; topics requirement COLL-E 103, or E 104, are recommended (not E 105).
+B.A. in Biochemistry: CHEM-C 117 and C 341, MATH-M 119 or M 211; BIOL-L 112; one year of foreign language, topics requirement COLL-E 103 or E 104 are recommended (not E 105).
+B.S. in Chemistry: CHEM-C 117 and C 341, MATH-M 211 and M 212; one year of foreign language; topics requirement COLL-E 103 or E 104 are recommended (not E 105).
+B.S. in Biochemistry: CHEM-C 117 and C 341, MATH-M 119 or M 211; BIOL-L 112; one year of foreign language, topics requirement COLL-E 103 or E 104 are recommended (not E 105).
+Classical Studies (CLAS) Classical studies includes the study of Latin and Greek as well as the study of Greek and Roman culture.
 The study of Latin or Greek provides rigorous intellectual discipline while offering the student better comprehension of English vocabulary and grammar.
 Students majoring or minoring in the languages pursue a wide variety of careers, including law, medicine, and teaching at the high school or university level.
 Modern education in classics covers a variety of historical records that encompass artistic monuments and works of literature and philosophy.
 Students interested in classical studies can major in Greek, Latin, or classical civilization, which includes ancient culture, art and archaeology, literature in translation, and history; minors are also available in Greek, Latin, and classical civilization.
+Recommended first-year courses for a major: